hsj1992/obsidian-mobile-camera/README.md

 - Development mode generates code with sourcemaps for easier debugging
 - Production mode performs code minification and tree-shaking optimization

-## QR Code Scanning
+## QR Code Recognition

-The plugin uses a dual strategy for QR code scanning:
+The plugin uses a dual strategy for QR code recognition from photos:

 1. Prioritizes the native `BarcodeDetector` API (if the browser supports it)
 2. Falls back to the jsQR library for multi-scale image processing